krry/atmanaut.me/content/how-i-built-this.md

 ---
 A year ago I received a message.
 "Love is the answer."
 An oft-repeated platitude, yes, but this time it stuck and took over, like an amorous prion.

-The next day this name came to me: Atmanaut!
-That's what I have become.
-I still don't know how to explain that to anyone, but at least I have a word for it.
-An explorer of the farthest reaches of the Atman.
-Surely there are many lovely drops devoting themselves to this search.
-Anyone that understands and appreciates this coinage will be compadre, comrade, y en mi cadre.
+The next day this name came to me: "Atmanaut!
+What have I become?"
+I still don't know how to fully explain this transformation, but at least I have a word for it.
+Atmanaut: explorer of the farthest reaches of the soul we share.
+Anyone that understands and appreciates this occupation, this coinage, will be a compadre, comrade, y en mi cadre.
+There could be millions of practicing atmanauts and we wouldn't know unless they can self-identify.

-So where Atmanauts are concerned the .me is for personal atmanaut matters like email and G Suite, the .us is for us, this site here, which should become the Atlas.
-And then there's atmanautica.com, which I may let go.
-Not sure we need a .com and it muddles the namespace to have two different domains.
+So I reserved use some space.
+Atmanaut.me is for personal matters like email and G Suite.
+Atmanaut.us is for all of us to collaborate: this site here, which will become the Atlas.
+The Atlas is built on Hugo at the moment.

 ## What are you, nuts and bolts?